 Due to the nature of this scheme, wastes produced will be similar to the materials listed above and will also include any broken out or excavated material created during foundation works.

-A Site Waste Management Plan is not required for this scheme.
+As the value of the scheme does not exceed £350,000, a Site Waste Management Plan is not required for this scheme.

 Noise and vibration